 (3) The ratio of wastewater is unreasonable.

-4. The RO booster pump has a large working current
+4. The booster pump for RO system has a large working current

-(1) Mostly the working load (pressure) of the water pump is too large;
+(1) Mostly the working load (pressure) of the Ro water filter booster pump is too large;

 (2) The motor rotor is stuck.
 (This phenomenon is generally caused by the excessive inlet pressure of the water pump, the waste water ratio or the blockage of the RO membrane.)